 Would keep students from using KEES money to help pay for housing, groceries and other necessary expenses for college

 HB 247 would change KEES so that it could only be applied to tuition, fees and books — and only after Pell, CAP and/or KTG (KTG can only be used at private colleges, which are typically more expensive) are applied to a student’s higher education bill.
-This change will make college substantially less affordable for the low-income students who are served by KEES.
-Currently KEES is designed to help pay for the total cost of attending college including food, housing, transportation and other costs but HB 247 would end this and will mean some low-income students will not be able to use earned KEES scholarships at all.
+This change would make college substantially less affordable for the low-income students who are served by KEES.
+Currently KEES is designed to help pay for the total cost of attending college including food, housing, transportation and other costs but HB 247 would end this and would mean some low-income students would not be able to use earned KEES scholarships at all.

 Kentucky lawmakers need to understand that food and housing are college costs.
-Research shows many community college students, for instance, are food and housing insecure, which create major barriers to success in school.
+Research shows many community college students, for instance, are food and housing insecure, which creates major barriers to success in school.
 Food insecurity is strongly linked to lower graduation rates.
 And foster youth and students of color are at substantially increased risk, which should be a concern in Kentucky given the growing number of kids in foster care and the state’s lack of progress in addressing higher education achievement gaps.